Return to SPAWN's homepage at www.SpawnUSA.org

 The 10,000 Rain Gardens Project

 is a project of the Salmon Protection And Watershed Network (SPAWN) and Marin Municipal Water District (MMWD).
-Launched in Marin County, California in January 2010, the project is designed to educate our community about the simple art and technology of rainwater harvesting, as well as its wide-reaching benefits - from lowering demand on treated water supplies for landscaping, to helping reduce flooding and erosion, to reducing strain on local sewer districts, to protecting local streams and salmon.
+Launched in Marin County, California in January 2010, the project was designed to educate our community about the simple art and technology of rainwater harvesting, as well as its wide-reaching benefits - from lowering demand on treated water supplies for landscaping, to helping reduce flooding and erosion, to reducing strain on local sewer districts, to protecting local streams and salmon.

 What We Do